lesommer/lesommer.github.io/publications.md

 ## Papers in preparation
  1. Ajayi A. et al. On the modulation of kinetic energy transfers by internal gravity waves.
 In preparation for *Geophysical Research Letters*.
- 1. Frezat H. et al. Physically constraining subgrid-scale scalar neural network models in filtered turbulence.
-In preparation for *Physics of Fluids*.
  1. Lguensat et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Metref et al. Altimetric mapping with a MCMC sampler under dynamical constrain.
 In preparation for *Frontiers*.

 ## Submitted papers and papers in revision
+ 1. Frezat H.,  G. Balarac, J. Le Sommer, R. Fablet, R. Lguensat.
+Physical invariance in neural networks for subgrid-scale scalar flux modeling.
+Submitted to *Physics of Fluids*;  arXiv:[2010.04663](https://arxiv.org/abs/2010.04663).
  1. Labreuche P, C. Staquet and **J. Le Sommer**.
 Resonant growth of near-inertial oscillations from lee waves in the deep ocean.
 Submitted to Geophysical and Astrophysical Fluid Dynamics.
  1. Uchida T. et al. Diagnosing the thickness-weighted averaged eddy-mean flow interaction in an eddying North Atlantic ensemble.
 Submitted to *Journal of Advances in Modeling Earth Systems*, preprint available on ESSOAr doi:[10.1002/essoar.10504082.1](http://www.essoar.org/doi/10.1002/essoar.10504082.1).
  1. Le Guillou et al. Mapping wide-swath altimeter data with back-and-forth-nudging of quasi-geostropic dynamics.
 Submitted to the "Journal of Atmospheric and oceanic technology".